18+ | commercial content | begambleaware.org

 The final stretch to their domestic league season won’t fill those associated with the Turin club with confidence heading into their Champions League run-in, while some would suggest that the recent decline in performances was down to the players’ minds likely on the visit of Lyon already.

-All The Pressure On Juventus
+All The Pressure Is On Juventus

-The Old Lady are firm favourites to reach the quarter-finals for the fourth season in a row, but face stern competition from a Lyon side who head into this fixture with a 1-0 advantage curtesy of Lucas Tousart’s fine finish.
+The Old Lady are firm favourites to reach the quarter-finals for the fourth season in a row, but face stern competition from a Lyon side who head into this fixture with a 1-0 advantage courtesy of Lucas Tousart’s fine finish.

 Despite dropping points to their group rivals Atletico Madrid on matchday one, Juve topped the group with relative ease, winning each of their last five games to send shockwaves through Group D and book their place in the knockout stages.

-Since appointing Maurizio Sarri into the hot seat, the team best known for their ability to shut out the opposition have become the team vulnerable to counter attacks while leaking goals for fun.
+Since appointing Maurizio Sarri into the hot seat, the team best known for their ability to shut out the opposition has become the team vulnerable to counter attacks while leaking goals for fun.
 Sarri’s men have conceded 40 in the league, 10 higher than last season and 16 higher than in the 17/18 campaign.

 The Italian giants have unusual defensive frailties and that will concern Sarri heading into a competition that boasts Europe’s elite attacking firepower.